mtscott/mtscott.github.io/research.md

   <section>
     <article>
     <h1>Research</h1>
     <p> My research interest lie in the area of scientific computing, especially in the realm of discretized partial differential equations and numerical linear algebra.
-These are applied to problems in fluid dynamics, finacial mathematics, and anywhere where a highly structured matrix can be found.</p>
+These are applied to problems in fluid dynamics, finacial mathematics, and anywhere a highly structured matrix can be found.</p>
     </article>
     <article>
     <h3> Numerical Linear Algebra</h3>
-    <p> After taking my senior thesis and Numerical Analysis: Linear and Nonlinear problems, I fell in love with numerical linear algebra and all of the applications to applied mathematics.
-That is why I am currently studying NLA and multilinear algebra.</p>
+    <p> There are a lot of problems that require some sort of matrix - whether it is a covariance matrix in statistics, stochastic matrix in graph theory, or my favorite linear systems of discretized partial differential equations.
+All of these have some sort of structure in them, and using these properties, we can find ways to speed up problems that use them.</p>
     <h3> Numerical Partial Differential Equations </h3>
-    <p> My interest in numerical PDEs came to light from working on my senior thesis in computational biological engineering at Cornell.
-For the thesis, I was investigating how cryoprotectants, chemicals necessary to allow safe freezing and thawing of organs  </p>
+    <p> When you look at all the possible Partial Differential Equations (PDEs) that are used to mode nature, the vast majority don't have an analytic solution.
+These harder to solve problems are the ones resulting from more detailed process, and should be solved.
+That is where numerical PDEs come in.
+We are finding ways to get started on solving problems that are of real world interest without waiting around for a closed form solution to be found.  </p>
       </article>
     <article>